repmax/netmaker/README.md

 ## Status

-The NetMaker python packages has been developed to convert NetML files to json and cvs formats.
+The NetMaker python package has been developed to convert NetML files to json and cvs formats.
 It performs and detailed check of the NetML file to catch erroneous markup and can make use of a configuation file to expand abbreviated annotation.

 ## Future development